Neighborhood Enhancement Since 1999

 QUALITY OF LIFE

-The Neighborhood Enhancement Grant program is an initiative administered by the South East Chicago Commission (SECC) and sponsored by the Elizabeth Louise Smith fund, Hyde Park Kenwood Community Conference, Preservation of Affordable Housing (POAH) and Hyde Park Bank (Wintrust).
+The Neighborhood Enhancement Grant program is an initiative administered by the South East Chicago Commission (SECC).
 The SECC awards grants to neighborhood organizations that support beautification projects to enhance the quality of life in our neighborhoods and allow us to work together as community partners for the improvement of all our areas.

 The SECC provided grant assistance to neighborhood block groups, community organizations, school groups, park advisory councils and other organized groups with their beautification projects.
-Proposed projects were required to:
+Proposed projects must meet the following eligibility criteria:

 - Be highly visible from the street